iamlvv/test/README.md

 ![image](https://user-images.githubusercontent.com/48018773/217747425-e4f634ea-0d22-4b26-8e0d-326dce7ff11c.png)
 In case you type wrong phone number (system cannot find it in database), the failure popup shows up like this below.
 ![image](https://user-images.githubusercontent.com/48018773/217747620-652ba8d7-c9ac-420b-b4c6-bcf5a0b23369.png)
-## TECHNOLOGY
-This project implements both server side and client side.
-In terms of client side, I use ReactJS and a CSS framework - Tailwind CSS to design the user interface, Axios - a HTTP Client library to call API, Sweetalert2 - a library for popup windows.
-Meanwhile, in server side, I use ExpressJS - a backend framework, Twilio to implement sending SMS function, Realtime Firebase as Database.
-I also store Environment Variables in .env file for security.